 If disaster threatens, be prepared to evacuate animals at a moment’s notice:

-- Mark stalls or pens–both front and rear exits–with a splotch of paint or colored ribbon to designate priority animals
+- Mark stalls or pens—front as well as rear exits—with a splotch of paint or colored ribbon to designate priority animals.

-- Decide ahead of time what you will do if any animal balks
+- Decide ahead of time what you will do if any animal offers strong resistance to leaving.

 Create a checklist of items you consider essential and keep the items accessible.
 Mark off items as you load them into vehicles so no one will waste time searching.